-Making the decision to file for a divorce or receiving a divorce petition in the mail is a life-altering experience.
-Broyles Kight & Ricafort in Indianapolis, IN can guide you through this difficult process and help minimize your emotional and financial costs during separation and divorce.
+Making the decision to file for a divorce or receiving a divorce petition in the mail is a life-altering experience in Indiana.
+Broyles Kight & Ricafort, a team of top Indianapolis divorce attorneys, can guide you through the divorce process and help minimize your emotional and financial costs during separation and divorce in Indiana.

 Since Indiana is a “no fault” divorce state, the grounds for divorce here are simple.
 It is not necessary to prove that one spouse acted inappropriately by committing adultery, mental or physical cruelty, etc.: all that must be shown to a court is that there has been an “irretrievable breakdown” of the marriage and that there is no reasonable expectation of a reconciliation between spouses.